gyhandy/Fonts_dataset/README.md

 Python 3.x, pygame
 ## Description:
 This script is for creating a fonts dataset with 5 attributes content, size, font_colors, background colors and styles.
 All attributes can have customized values.

+If you use our dataset or code, please cite the following paper, thanks!
 ## Related Work
 **Zero-shot Synthesis with Group-Supervised Learning**
 Yunhao Ge, Sami Abu-El-Haija, Gan Xin and Laurent Itti